rcthomas/scipy_proceedings/papers/rollin_thomas/ms.rst

 --------------------------------------

-Several important caveats in our data and its interpretation should be discussed before we introduce our results.
+Several important caveats in our data and its interpretation should be discussed to put our results in context.
 The first is that our data represent a helpful if incomplete picture of user activities on our system.
 What do we mean by this?
 First, we collect a list of Python libraries used within a job defined by our workflow manager/queuing system Slurm.
 These libraries may be